Skip to main content

 3. sam-tls-oidc-customer-provided-persistence.yamlProduction

-• OIDC authentication, external PostgreSQL + S3
+• OIDC authentication with static user assignments, external PostgreSQL + object storage

 • For production deployments with managed database/storage